infogulch/caddy-zone-manager/README.md

 ```

 **Each `(zone, provider)` pair must be declared in exactly one block.**
-Declaring the same zone twice with the *same* provider (including
+Declaring the same zone twice with the same name and same provider (after domain
-trailing-dot/case variants like `example.com` and `example.com.`) is an error —
-so a zone's complete desired state and safety filters always live in one place.

-You *may* declare the same zone name more than once as long as each block uses a
-**different** DNS provider (for example, to publish the same zone to two
+trailing-dot/case normalization) is an error.
+This allows you to manage the same
+zone on different providers, say, provider one configures NS records to point to
-providers).
-Each `(zone, provider)` pair is then reconciled independently, so
+provider 2 which then manages regular records.
+Each `(zone, provider)` pair is
-make sure every block carries the complete desired state and protection settings
+then reconciled independently, so make sure every block carries the complete
-for the records it manages — especially in `mirror` mode, which deletes
+desired state and protection settings for the records it manages.
-undeclared records.

 ## Equivalent JSON